easeappphp/EABlueprint/README.md

 # easeapp-EABlueprint
 This is the blueprint or the base for creating an Easeapp PHP Framework based application.
 This will be useful to create a REST API/Web Application.

+### Getting started
-To Start creating an application, download the code by either cloning the repository or by downloading the .zip file and unzip the archive.
+To Start creating a REST API/web application, download the code by either cloning the repository or by downloading the .zip file and unzip the archive.
 Then use composer to download Easeapp framework and other dependencies.

-### Getting started
-To deploy EABlueprint as an application and then download dependencies using Composer, run
+To do so, run

 ```sh
 composer install